icetea-labs/icetea_chain/README.md

 > NOTE: this project is under active development.
 Don't use it for production.

 ## Presequisite
-1. NodeJS lastest LTS version
+1. NodeJS v11.8 or above
 2. [Tendermint latest release](https://github.com/tendermint/tendermint/releases)
 3. `tendermint init`

 Open `~/.tendermint/config/config.toml`.

-Search for `index_tags` and comment out that line.
+Search for `index_tags` and comment that line out (i.e. add # to the beginning of that line).

 ```
 # index_tags = ...